Mangamuka

 Mangamuka is a district in Northland, New Zealand, at the junction of the Mangamuka and Opurehu Rivers.
 State Highway 1 runs through the area, and the settlement of Mangamuka Bridge lies at the point where the highway crosses the Mangamuku River.
 The river runs into the upper Hokianga Harbour.
 Just to the north west, the highway runs through Mangamuka Gorge in the Maungataniwha Range.
 Umawera lies to the south east.

 The New Zealand Ministry for Culture and Heritage gives a translation of "stream of the furled shoot of the nīkau plant" for Mangamuka.

 History and culture

 Ngāpuhi chief Hongi Hika was shot in the lungs during a minor engagement on the shores of the Mangamuka River in January 1829.
 The wound eventually killed him.

 The first European surveyor on the Mangamuka River was von Sturmer.
 The first settlement was at Tutekehua in 1874, downstream from what later became Mangamuka Bridge.
 The settlers cleared the land, planted orchards, and grew grain.
 A fruit canning and jam making factory was established, although it no longer exists.

 Marae

 The local Mangamuka Marae and meeting house are affiliated with the Ngāpuhi hapū of Kōhatutaka and Te Uri Māhoe.
-Te Arohanui or Mangataipa Marae and Te Arohanui meeting house are affiliated with both the Ngāpuhi hapū of Kōhatutaka and Te Uri Māhoe, and Te Rarawa's hapū of Kōhatutaka, Tahāwai and Te Ihutai.